tilakjain619/tilakjain619/README.md

-<h2 align="left">Hi, I'm Tilak 👋</h2>

-###

-<h3 align="left">About me</h3>

-###

-<p align="left">I'm a web developer and MCA student from India.
-I'm passionate about web development, and I thrive on creating user-friendly and engaging experiences.<br><br>In my free time, I love to work on my personal projects and learn new technologies.
-This constant learning keeps me excited and helps me push the boundaries of what's possible on the web.</p>
+## About Me

+I'm Tilak Jain, a full‑stack developer and MCA student passionate about building technology that creates real impact.
+I specialize in designing and developing scalable, user‑friendly platforms that solve everyday problems - from healthcare assistants powered by OCR and AI to smart budget tracking and real estate investment grading systems.
+My focus is always on accessibility, performance, and making complex ideas approachable for everyone.

+Beyond code, I thrive in open‑source communities and content creation.
+I’ve mentored first‑time contributors, streamlined onboarding with clear documentation, and built a 350K+ Instagram community where I share beginner‑friendly web development tutorials.
+Whether it’s guiding contributors, deploying tools that improve lives, or making tech accessible to non‑technical audiences, I’m driven by impact, collaboration, and continuous learning.

 ###